Ouranosinc/lmoments3/docs/source/usage.rst

 Other statistical methods
 -------------------------

-The :mod:`lmoments3.stats` module provides some additional statistical parametes to evaluate fitting of data to distribution function.
+The :mod:`lmoments3.stats` module provides some additional statistical parameters to evaluate fitting of data to distribution function.

 :func:`AIC(data, distr_name, distr_paras)`